apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**American who helped save Mark Dickey speaks about 'dire' situation during Turkish cave rescue**
+**Drew Barrymore defends plans to resume talk show amid entertainment strikes**

-You can read more about it [here](https://www.foxnews.com/world/american-helped-save-mark-dickey-speaks-dire-situation-turkish-cave-rescue).
+You can read more about it [here](https://www.cnn.com/2023/09/11/entertainment/drew-barrymore-show-strike/index.html).

 ## Requirements
 - Python 3.8